Arnold-A-Mubaiwa/PythonConsole/README.md

     Transform it into a 2-dimensional array, representing the rows of the seats.
     Each row in the theater has 5 seats and there are a total of 30 seats.
     Reshape the array into the corresponding shape and output the row at the given index, which is taken from user input.

+5.Multiples of 3 and 5

+You are given a task to find all of the whole numbers below 100 that are multiples of both 3 and 5.

+    Create an array of numbers below 100 that are multiples of both 3 and 5, and output it

+6.Daily Infections

+The given array represents the daily number of infections for 30 days.

+    Find out how many days exceeded the average number of infections.